 - Prepare quick meals (The Family Dinner Project is a great resource for quick, healthy recipes)

 - Toss ingredients into a slow cooker in the morning so they’re ready at dinnertime

 Skip electronics because:

 The benefits of family meals rely on family members connecting with each other.
-TV, tablets, smartphones and the like are connection crushers.
+Personal screens are connection crushers.